Native Son (1951 film): Cast

-A 1951 review in The New York Times described many of the actors as also being amateurish.

 Film noir style

 Principles of the film had a close relationship to film noir.
 Richard Wright was a particular fan of film noir, and director Chenal was a pioneer in the style.
 He was the first to make a film treatment of the novel The Postman Always Rings Twice, and there are many parallels between Native Son and that film noir classic.
 Regarding the movie's status as a film noir, writers have noted its similarities to this style, stating it has "noir touches" and "the unmistakable feel of noir", and that it "does justice to the noir style."
-Other writers have gone further, stating it is "good noir" ... "darkly satiric noir", and "genuine noir."
+Other writers have gone further, stating it is "good noir" or "darkly satiric noir", and "genuine noir."
 One writer expounded "indeed it is [film noir] ...
 Not only in terms of the visual style but in terms of moral ambiguity."

+Production

+Casting

+While Bigger is 20 years old in the novel, he is about 25 in this version.